 That’s why you should always calculate your break-even point before even considering a refinance.
 If you’re planning to sell your home before or close to your break-even point, you probably shouldn’t refinance.

 What if your home is upside down?

 Refinancing your home when you owe more than it’s worth is not easy.
 Yet, there are options for underwater homeowners who want to benefit from lower interest rates.

 The Home Affordable Refinance, HARP, helps homeowners with negative equity refinance their mortgage.
-The program, which ends on September 30, 2017, can lower your monthly payment and reduce your mortgage’s interest rate.
+The program, which ended on December 31st, 2018, could have lowered your monthly payment and reduce your mortgage’s interest rate.
 (Source)

 FHA Short Refinances are another option for homeowners with negative equity who are up-to-date with their mortgage payments.
 (Source)